PlayStation Portable (PSP) Architecture

 Image

 Needless to say, the Media Engine is not directly operable from the developer’s side (Sony hides all of it through a thick API).
-The official Software Development Kit (SDK) includes libraries like ‘libmpeg’ or ‘libmp3’ which already implement complete applications optimised for this engine.
+The operating system provides frameworks like ‘libmpeg’ or ‘libmp3’ that already implement complete applications optimised for this engine [18].

 Graphics